odevauchelle/pyFreeFem/documentation/triangle.md

 ![Hole and region](./../figures/hole.svg)

-The `pyff.triangle_to_TriMesh` function keeps track of the labelling of nodes, boundary edges and vertices:
+The `pyff.triangle_to_TriMesh` function keeps track of the labelling of nodes, boundary edges and vertices.
+The labels, which can be floats in a `triangle` object, are converted into integers in `pyFreeFem`.

 ```python
 Th = pyff.triangle_to_TriMesh( T )